-GSI is involved in pre-disaster capacity assessment of existing structures, post-disaster damage assessment followed by retrofit design implementation for existing structures and new design of earthquake resistant structures via its design center.
-Moreover; structural engineers and geotechnical engineers at GSI are working in collaboration with Ehime University Satellite Office (Kathmandu) in the field of earthquake engineering conducting interdisciplinary research, especially after Gorkha earthquake.
+GSI is involved in the pre-disaster capacity assessment of existing structures, post-disaster damage assessment followed by retrofit design implementation for existing structures and new design of earthquake-resistant structures via its design center.
+Moreover; structural engineers and geotechnical engineers at GSI are working in collaboration with Ehime University Satellite Office (Kathmandu) in the field of earthquake engineering conducting interdisciplinary research, especially after the 2015 Gorkha earthquake.

 1. Microtremor Survey

 Micro-tremor survey of ground and multi-storied buildings for site vs structural response characterization in Kathmandu valley, site characterization of Pokhara valley are current studies under the flagship of Ehime University Satellite Office.
 The principal aim of these surveys is to develop seismic micro-zonation maps of varying resolutions for various urban and urbanizing areas of Nepal for site based consideration in assessment of existing structures as well as in design of new structures.

 In the aftermath of the Gorkha earthquake, as part of the post-earthquake damage assessment, the GSI team conducted numerous site studies (commercial services included) focusing on both geotechnical and structural aspects of observed damages.
 These site studies primarily focused around the most notably damaged areas of Kathmandu, Lalitpur, Bhaktapur, Sindhupalchowk and Dolakha districts.

 GSI also facilitated early studies on microtremor monitoring at heritage sites (Basantapur Durbar Square, Bhaktapur Durbar Square, Patan Durbar Square, Changu Narayan, Swayambhunath, Pashupatinath, Sankhu,etc.) with international scholars from Kagawa University and Ehime University.